Durable Power of Attorney (DPAHC)

 It should be in all your medical records.

-When you present your Health Care Directive to your physician, ask if he or she will honor it.
-If not, find a physician who will.
+When you present your Health Care Directive to your medical provider, ask if he or she will honor it.
+If not, find a provider who will.
 Most states do not require a specific form or format.

 4. Make it legal